Audible logo, go to homepage

 Harry Potter and the Philosopher's Stone, Book 1

-Jim Dale’s narrative performance of the entire Harry Potter has been called a triumph, and it’s easy to understand why.
+Jim Dale’s narrative performance of the entire Harry Potter series has been called a triumph, and it’s easy to understand why.
 Dale’s narration of the Harry Potter and the Sorcerer’s Stone lovingly brings Harry’s story to life by introducing distinct character voices (from the nasal whine of Petunia Dursley to the glorious rasp of the great Albus Dumbledore) while imbuing the entire universe with enthusiasm and joy.
 Suppose you haven’t yet met Harry, the orphan boy who finds out he’s a wizard on whom the world’s fate depends.
 In that case, we wholeheartedly recommend that adults, young adults, and children alike unwind with this first book from J.K.
 Rowling’s unforgettable seven-book series.
 This coming-of-age fantasy series grips listeners with J.K.
 Rowling’s magical storytelling and world-building.
 After gaining popularity worldwide, the first book of the series topped the New York Times bestsellers list.
 But even if you’re a bonafide Potterhead who can expertly explain the rules of Quidditch, we think you’ll adore this spirited version just as much as the newly initiated.

 The Fifth Season